LandGrey/pydictor/docs/doc/api.md

     yield r
 ```
 if you want to add your own weak password wordlist in final word list,
-there some folders you can put your wordlist (defined in /lib/data/data.py variable)
+there some folders you can put your wordlist (defined in /lib/data/data.py script)

 |  path              | variable             |
 | :----------------  | :------------------- |